 Advanced Practice Development option (MSc)

-Optional on-campus and local hospital teaching for International students (MSc)
+Optional local NHS hospital experience for International students (MSc)

 Advanced Clinical Pharmacy Practice highlights